RosieTrainor/BookShelf/README.md

 -- DATABASE_URL : {your_project's_database_url}
 -- SECRET_KEY : {your_secret_key}

+You could also set this for safety, although it should be set to False in your settings.py:
+-- DEBUG : False

 Navigate to the deploy tab.
 Connect to GitHub and select your project repository.
 Select 'Manual Deploy' and choose the branch you want to deploy from.